-- On all five buildings, the building lighting scheme along the ground level and at the podium terraces are well-illuminated with frequent fixtures to provide safe spaces but that focus the light downward or diffuse the light so as not to impact the nighttime - For the east-west accessways (Lane, Abernathy and Lowell), contemporary pole lights are proposed throughout that will provide illumination to supplement the adjacent building lighting and unify these public spaces throughout the site. - The Mercado lighting in the east-west paseo between the two buildings on Block 45 has been replaced with bollard lights within the pathway and porch lights at the individual unit entries providing more consistent lighting at a lower level. - LED downlighting has been incorporated into the upper portion of the railing that lines the eastern side of the "overlook". - Inset blue light bands have been added into the brick paving in the bonus open spaces plaza between the eastern buildings and the greenway providing playful illumination that references to the river. - The lighting fixtures for the buildings have been revised so that each building has a fixture palate that relates to each building's design aesthetic, rather than applying the same fixtures across the project.
+- On all five buildings, the building lighting scheme along the ground level and at the podium terraces are well-illuminated with frequent fixtures to provide safe spaces but that focus the light downward or diffuse the light so as not to impact the nighttime - For the east-west accessways (Lane, Abernathy and Lowell), contemporary pole lights are proposed throughout that will provide illumination to supplement the adjacent building lighting and unify these public spaces throughout the site. - The Mercado lighting in the east-west paseo between the two buildings on Block 45 has been replaced with bollard lights within the pathway and porch lights at the individual unit entries providing more consistent lighting at a lower level. - LED downlighting has been incorporated into the upper portion of the railing that lines the eastern side of the "overlook". - Inset blue light bands have been added into the brick paving in the bonus open spaces plaza between the eastern buildings and the greenway providing playful illumination that references to the river. - The lighting fixtures for the buildings have been revised so that each building has a fixture palate that relates to each building's design aesthetic, rather than applying the same fixtures across the project. - In response to concerns from Portland Audubon, the applicant has clarified that lighting fixtures will be focused downward or a shield to prevent spill over or excessive lighting particularly along the greenway frontage.
+One of the light bollard fixtures was changed to meet these parameters.

 C13.
 Integrate Signs.
 Integrate signs and their associated structural components with the building's overall design concept.
 Size, place, design, and light signs to not dominate the skyline.
 Signs should have only a minimal presence in the Portland skyline.
 C13-1.
 Coordinate District Signs.
 Consider the development of a master sign program that integrates the sign system with the development's overall design.

 Findings for C13 & C13-1: No building or site signage is proposed.
-This guideline is therefore not applicable.
+This quideline is therefore not applicable.